achmadhanan26/UNET-BASED-ADVERSARIAL-NETWORK/README.md

 ## Motivation
 Lungs X-Ray images of COVID-19 hold informations that related to the clinical condition of patient, where there are pathology objects that can be detected in COVID-19 patients.
 Detection of pathological objects is done manually by radiologists so that their application relies on radiologist observation and is limited to radiological availability.
 Therefore, a study is currently needed on the automatic lung X-Ray segmentation method based on deep learning by using the Convolutional Neural Network to segment the object of ground glass opacity pathology.

-Another motivation in conducting this research is to achieve my bachelor degree in Biomedical Engineering at Sepuluh Nopember Institut of Technology, Surabaya
+Another motivation in conducting this research is to achieve my bachelor degree in Biomedical Engineering at Sepuluh Nopember Institut of Technology, Surabaya, Indonesia.

 ## Dataset
 The X-ray COVID-19 images dataset used in this research acquired from an open-source Github manage by https://github.com/ieee8023 using python programming library from https://github.com/mlmed/torchxrayvision.